siahsang/red-utils/README.md

 ## Introduction ##
-RedUtils is a distributed lock and using Redis for storing and expiring locks with.
-It has the following feature:
+RedUtils is a distributed lock and using Redis for storing and expiring locks.
+It has the following features:

 -  **Leased-Based Lock**: If any clients crash or restarted abnormally, eventually lock will be free.
 -  **Safe**: Provided that fsync=always on every Redis instance we have safety even if Redis become unavailable after getting lock.